 The advancement of technology has not exactly favored the average consumer’s wallet.
 Smartphones are routinely over $1,000.
-New laptops and iPads get outdated in just a couple years, which means shelling out more money, and that doesn’t even factor in the costs of Wi-Fi.
-But one of the things that we use the most — the device we plop ourselves in front of to binge an entire Netflix series — are actually pretty affordable: flatscreen TVs.
+New laptops and iPads get outdated in just a couple of years, which means shelling out more money, and that doesn’t even factor in the costs of WiFi.
+But one of the things that we use the most — the device we plop ourselves in front of to binge an entire Netflix series — is actually pretty affordable: flatscreen TVs.
 There was a time when a big-screen TV larger than 42 inches was a luxury item.
 Now, even the best 65-inch TVs are reasonably priced, and they last a long time, too.

 In fact, we’ll go a step further and say that television technology has achieved perfection in the best 65-inch flatscreen TVs.
 With high-quality products from LG, Sony, Vizio and Samsung, the best 65-inch TVs bring cutting-edge smart home features and stunning displays to your living room.
 And unlike your smartphone, they’re designed to last.